Muskan5799/Executive-Retail-Analytics/README.md

 3. **NYC Current Year Discussion** → Focuses on the recent year’s performance in NYC, identifying growth trends and opportunities.

 > 📂 All story screenshots are available in the **/images/** folder.

+## 🛠 Tools & Technologies

+- **Tableau** → For building the interactive dashboard and storytelling.
+- **Microsoft Excel** → Used for initial data cleaning and preparation.
+- **Data Visualization** → Creating charts, KPIs, and storytelling for executive reporting.
+- **Data Analytics** → Applied analytical skills to extract insights and monitor performance.

+## 📂 Dataset Information

+The dataset used for this project contains **retail sales data** with details across:

+- **Time Dimension** → Order Date, Ship Date, Year, Month
+- **Geography Dimension** → Region, State, City
+- **Product Dimension** → Category, Sub-Category, Product Name
+- **Sales Metrics** → Sales, Profit, Discount, Quantity, Target

+📌 The dataset was pre-processed in Excel to remove duplicates, standardize fields, and ensure correct data types before importing into Tableau.

+*(Note: The dataset is included in the repository under the `/Data` folder for reference.)*